ibm-cloud-docs/transit-gateway/changing-config.md

 ```
 {: screen}

-For more information (including Java, Node, Python and Go examples), see "Updates specified Transit Gateway" in the [Transit Gateway API reference](/apidocs/transit-gateway#update-transit-gateway).
+For more information (including Java, Node, Python, and Go examples), see "Updates specified Transit Gateway" in the [Transit Gateway API reference](/apidocs/transit-gateway#update-transit-gateway).
 {: note}

-## Changing your configuration using the Terraform
+## Changing your configuration by using the Terraform
 {: #change-configuration-terraform}
 {: terraform}

-You can specify the following argument references for your resource when changing the configuration of your transit gateway using Terraform:
+You can specify the following argument references for your resource when you change the configuration of your transit gateway by using Terraform:

 |Argument|Details|
 |--|--|